zachceneviva/football-simulation/README.md

 # football-simulation

 ## Introduction
 Football is back!
 This browser game is a simulation football game of a user calling offensive and defensive plays against the computerized opponent.
 Each game will last about 4 minutes, with the objective of the game being to out-strategize the computer and score more touchdowns.
 The gamepage shows the score, quarter, down, time, yards needed for a first down, a variety of team data, and a game field visualization of each play.

+I am a big football fan, so I wanted to find a way to incorporate a major passion of mine into a fun project.
+Additionally, I love data and tried to incorporate a lot of data into this game.
+I think data is extremely powerful and can be leveraged to make high impact decisions.
+This is why I tried to show some live data about each team's performance.
+I hope to continue to improve this game by making better use of these data points.

+The probabilities of success in this game do somewhat mirror the actual success rates of the particular players in real life.
+Even then, there is a lot of chance in this game, but the right strategy will improve your odds of winning.
 Good luck and have fun!

 ## Technologies
 List of technologies used for this game: